What is a PPA?: Power Purchase Agreements explained

 PPA for offsite generation

-For energy-intensive businesses that want to switch to solar but don’t have enough space for solar panel installation, PPAs are still a possibility although in their cases they’ll need to go into off-site PPAs which are typically funded via off-take agreements.
+For energy-intensive businesses that want to switch to solar but don’t have enough space for solar panel installation, PPAs are still a possibility, although in their cases they’ll need to go into off-site PPAs, which are typically funded via off-take agreements.

 Off-take agreements are usually negotiated before a solar or wind farm is built so that the market for future output can be secured.
-The logic behind this is that if lenders see that the energy-producing company has confirmed buyers, financiers will be more confident about funding a facility’s construction.
+The logic behind this is that if lenders see that an energy-producing company has confirmed buyers, financiers will be more confident about funding a facility’s construction.

 As opposed to on-site PPAs where the energy supplied comes from the consumer’s own property because they also produce the electricity themselves, off-site PPA energy supplies come from remote locations.
-Energy in off-site PPAs can be purchased from existing power plants or newly-commissioned ones.
+Energy in off-site PPAs can be purchased from existing power plants or newly commissioned ones.
 These types of PPAs give clients access to competitive projects based on their preferred renewable energy sources.

 Off-site PPAs can power multiple loads with a single project no matter the location.
 The supply structures are custom-built for each buyer and negotiated to match the off-takers’ characteristics, business cycles and energy requirements.